YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * Upon Main Gun fire, 50% chance to launch a [barrage](https://streamable.com/bffxt).
      * The 10 SHELLS deal 140 bdmg with 135/85/70 modifiers; the 14 NEEDLES deal 30 bdmg with 100/8'/0 modifiers.
 Their damage is modified by 100% of the unit's FP stat.
-  * 10s after the start of the battle, launch a torpedo barrage (2 columns of 3 torps each, closely packed together); then, 5s after the Main Gun has been fired for the first time in the battle, gain +15% FP, deal +20% damage vs CL and set her torp stat to 0.
+  * 10s after the start of the battle, launch a torpedo barrage (gif pending); then, 5s after the Main Gun has been fired for the first time in the battle, gain +15% FP, deal +20% damage vs CL and set her torp stat to 0.
      * The 6 TORPEDOES deal 96 bdmg with 80/110/130 modifiers.
 Their damage is modified by 100% of the unit's torp stat.

 * Recommended Loadouts: